The Golden Benefits of Physical Activity for Seniors

 What are the top benefits of physical activity for seniors?

-The top benefits include improved cardiovascular health, enhanced muscle and bone strength, better balance and coordination, reduced risk of chronic diseases, and improved mental well-being.
+The top benefits include improved cardiovascular health, enhanced muscle and bone strength, better balance and coordination, reduced risk of chronic diseases and improved mental well-being.

-How often should seniors engage in physical activity?
+How often should seniors exercise?

-How often should seniors engage in physical activity?
+How often should seniors exercise?

 What are some of the mental benefits of exercise?